 1) Do not make it about quantity

 When starting out with establishing family traditions, the temptation is great to try out a whole lot of traditions.
-Traditions are repeated actions and behaviours and they require intentionality.
+Traditions are repeated actions and behaviors, and they require intentionality.
 They are things you do repeatedly so come up with stuff you’ll actually find time (and energy) to do.
 It’s OK to skip some days but consistency is key when it comes to traditions.
-Starting slow is better than too much too soon.
+Starting slow is better than trying to take on too much too soon.

 2) Make it intentional

 When deciding on a family tradition, think about the things you’d like to achieve.
-Our “movie night” tradition was initially an attempt to foster our son’s creativity (by helping him make and decorate the take out boxes) and a fun way to make him participate in deciding on and making meals.
+Our “movie night” tradition was initially an attempt to foster our son’s creativity (by helping him make and decorate goodie boxes) and a fun way to make him participate in deciding on and making meals.

 3) Make it fun

 Traditions are not supposed to leave you frustrated and dreading every Saturday night.
 Choose fun traditions in line with the entire family.
 What’s your family identity?
 What does your family like?
-What doesn’t your family like?
+What don’t they like?